On the Big Island of Hawaii May 5th – May12th, 2014

 The water wasn’t very deep, maybe 3 or 4 feet and in other places I swam over coral in shallow water.
 It almost felt like I was going to drag my chest on the coral.

 There was a beginner’s area.
-The arms of the bay were connected by a black lava rock wall that according to the lifeguard was originally built a long time ago by the alliance to make a fish pond.
-Not having refrigeration this was how they kept fish fresh ready to harvest as needed.
+The arms of the bay were connected by a black lava rock wall that according to the lifeguard was originally built a long time ago by the Hawaiians to make a fish pond.
+Not having refrigeration, this was how they kept fish fresh ready to harvest as needed.

-There is a free parking lot within easy walking distance of the main street.
+There is a free parking lot in Kailua within easy walking distance of the main street.
 Richard led us along the sea wall to the waterfront beach.
-This is where the Iron Man swimming marathon starts from the small beach,
+This is where the Iron Man swimming marathons start from the small beach,

 We continued walking along the past some lazy looking tourists on their couches who looked like they were feeling very smug with their total laziness.
 We were happy Richard was keeping us active.